-This statement shows the movement in the year on the delicent reserves held by the Group, analysed into "usable reserves" (le those that can be applied to fund expenditure) and other reserves.
-The surplus or (delicit) on the Provision of Services line shows the commercial cost of providing the Group's services, more delicitied to the Camparage from the Statement.
-These are delicitied in the Statement.
-These are delicitied in the Statement and supervision of Services line shows the commercial cost of providing the Group's services, and other services in statement and regeneration contribution setting purposes.
-The Net Increased/Decreases)
+This statement shows the movement in the year on the different reserves held by the Group, analysed into husbe reserves? (le those that can be applied to fund expenditure) and other reserves.
+The surplus or (deficit) on the Provision of Services line shows the commercial cost of providing the Group's services, before a reserves in the Statutory amounts regarded to be charged to the General Fund Balance for transfers to Earmanked Reserves line shows the statutory General Fund Balance before any discretionary transfers to of from the semanted reserves by the Group.

-The movements on the reserves are as tollows.
+The movements on the reserves are as follows: